fwilhe/gardenlinux-blogs/05-putting-pieces-together.md

 The `ostree admin upgrade` command will query the remote repository and identify newer commits.

-# Poor Man's Package Manager
+# Do we need a Package Manager?

 So now we have a system that we can _boot_ and _upgrade_.
 But that's still only the base operating system.